DETAILS

 To get there:

-- Bycar - Follow Borommaratchachonnani Road heading for Nakhon Pathom province and keep to the right on Highway No. 3310 past Mahidol University then turn left onto Highway No. 4006.
+- Bycar - Follow Borommaratchachonnani Road heading for nakhon Pathom province and keep to the right on Highway No. 3310 past Mahidol University then turn left onto Highway No. 4006.
 Go straight and make a right turn onto Thammasop Road.
 Take the bridge crossing over the Nakhon Chaisi River and turn right to the Tha Na Market.
 Alternatively, via Borommaratchachonnani Road, head for Nakhon Pathom province merging with Phetchakasem Road, get onto the bridge at Nakhon Pathom and keep right to Amphoe Nakhon Chaisi.
 Once reaching the Yaek Tha Na Bridge, keep going straight and turn right at the crossing.
 Continue going straight and turn left to the Tha Na Market.

 - By bus: take a bus from the Bangkok Southern Bus Terminal (Sai Tai Mai), Borommaratchachonnani Road.
 For more information, please contact the Transport Co., Ltd., Tel.
 1490, or www.transport.co.th.